OWASP/CheatSheetSeries/cheatsheets/Transport_Layer_Protection_Cheat_Sheet.md

 When risk assessing the use of wildcard certificates, the following areas should be considered:

 - Only use wildcard certificates where there is a genuine need, rather than for convenience.
-    - Consider the use of the [ACME](https://en.wikipedia.org/wiki/Automated_Certificate_Management_Environment) to allow systems to automatically request and update their own certificates.
+    - Consider the use of the [ACME](https://en.wikipedia.org/wiki/Automated_Certificate_Management_Environment) to allow systems to automatically request and update their own certificates instead.
-- Never use a wildcard certificates for systems at different trust levels
+- Never use a wildcard certificates for systems at different trust levels.
     - Two VPN gateways could use a shared wildcard certificate.
     - Multiple instances of a web application could share a certificate.
     - A VPN gateway and a public webserver **should not** share a wildcard certificate.
     - A public webserver and an internal server **should not** share a wildcard certificate.
-- Consider the use of a reverse proxy server where performs TLS termination, so that the wildcard private key is only present on one system.
+- Consider the use of a reverse proxy server which performs TLS termination, so that the wildcard private key is only present on one system.
 - A list of all systems sharing a certificate should be maintained to allow them all to be updated if the certificate expires or is compromised.
-- Limit the scope of a wildcard certificate by issuing it for a subdomain (such as *.foo.example.org), or a for a separate domain.
+- Limit the scope of a wildcard certificate by issuing it for a subdomain (such as `*.foo.example.org`), or a for a separate domain.

 ## Use an Appropriate Certification Authority for the Application's User Base

 In order to be trusted by users, certificates must be signed by a trusted certificate authority (CA).
 For Internet facing applications, this should be one of the CAs which are well-known and automatically trusted by operating systems and browsers.

+The [LetsEncrypt](https://letsencrypt.org) CA provides free domain validated SSL certificates, which are trusted by all major browsers.
+As such, consider whether there are any benefits to purchasing a certificate from a CA.

-In the case of internal applications, an internal CA can be used.
+For internal applications, an internal CA can be used.
 This means that the FQDN of the certificate will not be exposed (either to an external CA, or publicly in certificate transparency lists).
 However, the certificate will only be trusted by users who have imported and trusted the internal CA certificate that was used to sign them.

-The [LetsEncrypt](https://letsencrypt.org) CA provides free domain validated SSL certificates, which are trusted by all major browsers.
-As such, consider whether there are any benefits to purchasing a certificate from a CA.
+## Use CAA Records to Restrict Which CAs can Issue Certificates

+Certification Authority Authorization (CAA) DNS records can be used to define which CAs are permitted to issue certificates for a domain.
+The records contains a list of CAs, and any CA who is not included in that list should refuse to issue a certificate for the domain.
+This can help to prevent an attacker from obtaining unauthorised certificates for a domain through a less-reputable CA. Where it is applied to all subdomains, it can also be useful from an administrative perspective by limiting which CAs administrators or developers are able to use, and by preventing them from obtaining unauthorised wildcard certificates.

 ## Always Provide All Needed Certificates